mikro-orm/mikro-orm/docs/docs/migrations.md

 npx mikro-orm migration:fresh    # Drop the database and migrate up to the latest version
 ```

+> To create blank migration file, we can use
+> `npx mikro-orm migration:create --blank`.

 For `migration:up` and `migration:down` commands you can specify `--from` (`-f`), `--to` (`-t`)
 and `--only` (`-o`) options to run only a subset of migrations: